 - Send Resume and Cover Letters to formally apply for your selected internship opportunities.

-- Interview for Internships:
+- Interview for Internships.

 Interested organizations will respond to your application and call you for an interview to determine if you match their needs for an intern.
 At that time, you can find out additional information about the work environment, in order to assess whether you feel this placement would meet your own needs.
 Internship placements are becoming quite competitive, and you may go on several interviews before the right match for student and organization is found.
 Interviewing for an internship is much the same as a full-time employment interview, so you need to plan on presenting yourself in a highly professional way.
+Like earlier steps, helpful information is available through both Career Development and Quintessential Careers.

 - 1 credit = 37.5 minimum work hours